FabianIAM12/neighborhood/README.md

 # React Neighborhood

-This Application shows the best beer locations in the City of Augsburg.
+This Application shows the best beer locations in the City of Augsburg and also their customer ratings.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with the JavaScript Framework React.

 ## `Used APIs`
 * Google Maps